-Especially those along South Tyrol’s Wine Road.
+Especially those along South Tyrol’s Wine Road, the oldest such road in Italy.
 Exploring these idyllic medieval hamlets rooted in the vine-riddled hills is like plugging into charging stations for the soul.

-In this post, we uncover the romantic charms of Tramin.
-You’ll discover how to indulge in the village’s historic sights and jubilant traditions as well as visit the esteemed J. Hofstätter Wine Estate.
+In this post, we uncover the romantic charms of Tramin (also referred to Tramin an der Weinstraße and Termeno), home to the most aromatic white wine in the world: Gewürztraminer.
+You’ll discover how to indulge in the village’s historic sights and its jubilant traditions.

 Tramin (also known as Termeno) lies in the heart of the South Tyrolean Wine Road (Südtiroler Weinstrasse) just beyond the bright blue shimmer of Lake Caldaro.
 Whether coming from Bolzano to the north or Trento to the south, you can be in the village in less than 40 minutes.